Menu Glitch Magic 0

 Are you trying to learn music production and frustrated with YouTube tutorials from the producer bros who drop more 🔥🔥🔥 emojis than actual knowledge?
+This article will walk you through the very basics of what an 808 is.

-This article will walk you through the very basics of what an 808 is then show you the sound design process that will help you create absolutely wild 808 sounds that you need for trap music production or other bass driven genres that pairs well with our Ableton drum racks.
+Then, you'll learn how to make an 808.
+We show you the sound design process that will how to make an 808 in ableton that sounds absolutely wild.
+It's great for for trap music production or other bass driven genres that works with our Ableton drum racks.

 You won't need to know any music theory and the process translates to most common DAWs like FL Studio or Logic Pro.